ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 new functions like the ones that are made available on :py:mod:`ska_tango_testing.integration.assertions` and then export them using the `assertpy` API method call ``add_extension(function)``.
-So given a your query (maybe with one or more complex predicates already defined separately), you can define a custom assertion which calls the query (using the tracer and the timeout present in the test context), assert on the result and if the assertion fails, personalize the error message
+So given your query (maybe with one or more complex predicates already defined separately), you can define a custom assertion which calls the query (using the tracer and the timeout present in the test context), assert on the result and if the assertion fails, personalize the error message